 |Degree Requirements||4 courses|

 The four course Post-Master’s Certificate in Quantitative Methods in Applied Economics is intended for those who already hold a master’s degree in economics or in allied fields, and who wish to expand or update their knowledge.
 All courses are offered onsite in the evenings at the Washington, D.C., center of The Johns Hopkins University (near Dupont Circle), and already for the greatest part, *on-line.

 Admissions requirements are the same requirements for our MS in Applied Economics degree plus a master’s degree in economics or allied field.
 Students lacking the equivalent of our Core courses can take them with us, on-site or *on-line.
 Admissions are rolling; one can begin in the Summer, Fall, or Spring semester.
-The application for this program will be launched shortly; meanwhile, one can apply as a Special Student.

 Choose four of the following eight courses: